The 4400: In the two-part story "Gone", the real name of the woman from the future who posed as Maia's sister Sarah Rutledge is never stated.

 Spin-off literature has revealed that the Wraiths' names for each other are more based on telepathic communication that doesn't always translate well into spoken language; as an example, the Wraith Todd's true name in Wraith culture essentially translates to mean 'Guide', with Wraith Queens being referred to by names such as 'Waterlight' and 'Alabaster'.
 When the Wraith discuss the Atlantis expedition, John Sheppard is also referred to as 'Guide' due to his name and his similar status among the Atlantis expedition compared to Guide's role, while Doctor Elizabeth Weir and Colonel Samantha Carter are regarded as Queens, with their names being 'translated' as "She Who Is A High Place" and "She Who Carries Many Things".

 The character played by Majel Barrett in the first series pilot, "The Cage", is referred to only as "Number One", the unofficial nickname attached to her position as Captain Pike's first officer.
+(She's given the name Una Chen-Riley in Star Trek: Discovery and Star Trek: Strange New Worlds.
+"Una" comes from the Expanded Universe, which is, however, clear that it's not really her name; it's another nickname derived from "Number One".)

 Neither of the two main Romulan adversaries in the series were ever referred to by name, but simply as "the Romulan Commander".